 - Stop you giving yourself a hard time if you do eat too much

 - Stop mindless grazing/snacking

 - Enable you to develop a healthier relationship with food.

 So even if you are not an Intermittent Fasting aficionado, you could benefit in various ways from eating more mindfully, including by losing weight.

 For more in-depth articles about mindfulness, for example, my article about the Mindfulness Made Easy, visit my blog “Coping with Change.”

 Disclaimer: While intermittent fasting has many potential and some evidence-based research-backed benefits, it remains a controversial way of eating.
 Before you make any changes in your eating habits, discuss your plans with your doctor, especially if you are on medication.
 People who should NOT fast include those who are underweight, have eating disorders like anorexia, are pregnant or breastfeeding, and people under the age of 18.

-Dr Margaretha Montagu is a recycled medical doctor, a rogue writer of self-help books and passable presenter of personal empowerment workshops.
+Dr Margaretha Montagu is a recycled medical doctor, a rogue writer of self-help books and a passable presenter of personal empowerment workshops.
 She lives on a small farm in the not-always sun-blessed south of France with five opinionated horses and all her books are horse-inspired, subtly French- flavoured and hopefully life-enriching.
 She shares her somewhat-outlandish ideas with you on her blog, Twitter and LinkedIn.